sriherwebmaintenance/Sriher-Projects/wp-content/plugins/ultimate-addons-for-contact-form-7/readme.txt

 = How to add Contact Form 7 Star Rating with font Awesome for WordPress = Implement star ratings to gather feedback efficiently.
 Tutorial video [here](https://www.youtube.com/watch?v=Q5AN9lp2HcY) and a live demo [here](https://cf7addons.com/preview/contact-form-7-star-rating/).

+= How can I ensure mailchimp integration with contact form 7? = Install our mailchimp addon, and follow the setup instructions provided.

+= How can I set contact form 7 redirect to thank you page? = Simply create a thank you page, install our "Redirection" addon, and follow the setup instructions provided.

 = How to add Repeatable Field on Contact Form 7 = Enable users to duplicate fields as needed for comprehensive submissions.
 Learn how [here](https://www.youtube.com/watch?v=nBxLugyJWI8) and view the live example [here](https://cf7addons.com/preview/repeater-field-for-contact-form-7/).

+= How can I make my contact form 7 2 columns? =
+Simply install our Contact Form 7 Column Addon, and you're all set!

 = How to setup Redirecting to another URL after submissions - Contact Form 7 = Redirect users to a specific page after form submission for a seamless experience.
 Detailed instructions [here](https://www.youtube.com/watch?v=tvFPdV_afA8) and a live example [here](https://cf7addons.com/preview/redirection-for-contact-form-7/).